 When it comes to helping companies get a small business loan, Fundera wants to make the process as easy and transparent as possible for borrowers.
 Not only do we cut down on the amount of paperwork, but we also find new ways to inform and inspire small business owners.

-If you want to know what it takes to get loan, some of the best advice you can get is straight from the lenders.
+If you want to know how to get a business loan, some of the best advice you can get is straight from the lenders.
 Therefore, we sat down with Steve Goodrich, the managing partner of North End Financial, to answer some of our most popular questions from borrowers:

 “Businesses that get loans are the ones that are most likely to pay them back.
 A variety of businesses are getting loans these days, including owners of professional services (dentists, doctors and veterinarians), retailers with high-transaction volume, mechanics (people are holding on to their cars longer) and trade providers, such as plumbers and electricians.
 Also, software businesses are attractive.